embyt/balloonrss/README.md

 BalloonRSS is a simple RSS aggregator that displays incoming messages as balloon tooltips in the windows task bar.
 The news entries themselves are linked and read with the browser.

+This project was initially hosted on [SourceForge](https://sourceforge.net/projects/balloonrss/) and transfered to GitHub in 2020.

 ## Features ##

  - Retrieves RSS messages from various sources